Policy Number: 106

 G. Leave Administration

-When an employee’s FMLA is based on a leave category that requires a family relationship, the university may request certification of the family relationship.
+When an employee’s FMLA is based on a leave category that requires a spouse, child or parent relationship, the university may request certification of the family relationship.
 The certification may include a statement from the employee or relevant documentation, such as a birth certificate or court document.

-Covered Active Duty: In the case of a member of a regular component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country; and in the case of a member of a reserve component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country under a call or order to active duty under a provision of law referred to in section 101(a)(13)(B) of title 10, United States Code.
+Covered Active Duty: In the case of a member of a regular component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country; and in the case of a member of a reserve component of the Armed Forces, duty during the deployment of the member with the Armed Forces to a foreign country under a call or order to active duty in support of a contingency operation as defined in 29 CFR §825.102.

-Covered Service Member: A member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness, or a veteran who is undergoing medical treatment, recuperation or therapy, for a serious injury or illness and who was a member of the Armed Forces (including a member of the National Guard or Reserves) at any time during the period of five years preceding the date on which the veteran undergoes that medical treatment, recuperation or therapy.
+Covered Servicemember: A current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness, or a covered veteran who is undergoing medical treatment, recuperation or therapy, for a serious injury or illness.

 In loco parentis: Persons with day-to-day responsibilities to care for or to financially support a child.
 A biological or legal relationship is not necessary.

 Intermittent leave/Intermittently: FMLA leave taken in separate blocks of time due to a single qualifying reason.